 (For more Harry Potter sites in Edinburgh, check out this post: A Harry Potter Lover’s Guide to Edinburgh, Scotland.)

 Located below the Royal Mile and Edinburgh Castle (on the opposite side as Princes Street Gardens) sits the Grassmarket.
-This historic market place is now filled with pubs, restaurants, and more of the city's incredible architecture.
+What once was a historic market place is now filled with pubs, restaurants, and more of the city's incredible architecture.

 While you're there, be sure to head up West Bow street, which leads to one of my favorite streets in Edinburgh: Victoria Street.